Dental Materials Casting Investments And Procedures Question And Answers

 Answer:

-It is the most widely used investment material
+Phosphate Bonded Investments is the most widely used investment material

-Phosphate bonded investments Use:
+Phosphate Bonded Investments Use:

 • For casting